-The Medical History Interest Group invites you to attend “A Dark Chapter in Military Medicine: Nazi Physicians & Holocaust Medicine” presented by Sheena M. Eagan, MPH, PhD, Assistant Professor, Department of Bioethics and Interdisciplinary Studies.
-The lecture begins at 4:30 p.m. in the Evelyn Fike Laupus Gallery, fourth floor Laupus Library.
+As part of the Ruth and John Moskop History of Medicine Lecture Series, the Medical History Interest Group invites you to attend “A Dark Chapter in Military Medicine: Nazi Physicians and Holocaust Medicine.”
+This lecture, presented by Sheena M. Eagan, MPH, PhD, Assistant Professor, Department of Bioethics and Interdisciplinary Studies, begins at 4:30 p.m. in the Evelyn Fike Laupus Gallery, fourth floor Laupus Library.

 The atrocities committed by physicians during WWII represent one of the darkest chapters in medical history.
 Despite the historical work detailing physician involvement in these war-crimes, many people do not realize the role that medical practitioners played throughout the Holocaust.
 In fact, physicians were intimately involved and joined the Nazi party in greater numbers than any other professional group.

 This presentation will explore how medical practitioners, medical ideology, and medical language were used throughout the Holocaust of WWII.
 We will explore how physicians came to be involved with the National Socialist Party, due to its positioning as a form of ‘applied biology,’ as well as the establishment of the Nationalsozialistischer Deutscher Ärztebund (National Socialist Physicians League).
 We will then briefly explore the better-known history of Holocaust medicine, exploring physician involvement in forced sterilization, institutionalized killing (Child Euthanasia, T4 Program, Wild Euthanasia, Operation 14f13, The Final Solution), and medical experimentation.